StilettoDagger/webpack-tailwind-template/README.md

-# todolist
+# Webpack tailwindcss template
-A simple todolist application made for The Odin Project.
+A template for creating a webpack application that uses tailwindcss.